ufal/npfl114/tasks/ddim.md

 #### Points: 3 points
 #### Tests: ddim_tests
 #### Examples: ddim_examples
+#### Tests: ddim_tests_v1, Tests Original

+**Jun 3: The templates and tests have been updated.
+ReCodEx accepts both the original and new templates; the original test outputs are still available.**

 Implement a Denoising Diffusion Implicit Model (DDIM) to unconditionally generate images with $64×64$ resolution.